 Type 1 – JSON/YML File¶

-This API will be populated in the REST API Browser panel from where you can simply expand the nodes and drag and drop the methods on to your designer window.
+This API will be populated in the REST API Browser panel from where you can simply expand the nodes and drag-and-drop methods onto your designer window.

 Type 2 – JSON/YML URL¶

-1. JSON/YML URL – for this type of API source, you need to provide the URL in JSON or YML format
+1. JSON/YML URL – For this type of API source, you will need to provide the URL in JSON or YML format

 2. Specify the URL and click on OK.